Khorat Plateau: Archaeology

 Many prehistoric Thailand sites are found on the plateau, with some bronze relics of the Dong Son culture having been discovered.
 The World Heritage Ban Chiang archaeological site, discovered in 1966, yielded evidence of bronze making beginning c.
 2000 BCE, but lacking evidence of weaponry so often associated with the Bronze Age in Europe and the rest of the world.
 The site appears to have once been part of a broader culture, until abandoned c.
 200 CE, not to be resettled until the early-19th century.
-None Nok Tha in the Phu Wiang District of Khon Kaen yielded evidence of an Iron Age settlement dating from about 1420 to 50 BCE.
+Non Nok Tha in the Phu Wiang District of Khon Kaen yielded evidence of an Iron Age settlement dating from about 1420 to 50 BCE.

-The region was once under the suzerainty of the Dvaravati Kingdom, and later under the Khmer Empire.
-It is dotted with the ruins of Khmer rest houses positioned about 25 km apart, a comfortable day's walk, along the Khmer highways.
+The plateau is dotted with the ruins of Khmer rest houses positioned about 25 km apart, a comfortable day's walk, along the Khmer highways.
 These were not just places of repose, but also were hospices and libraries, and typically included a baray (pond).

+Muang Sema and Muang Fa Daet are notable for their religious structures, including sema stones at Muang Fa Daet.
+The region has conventionally been described as having been under the suzerainty of Dvaravati and later of the Khmer Empire.
 Archaeologist Charles Higham stated, "...we remain largely unaware of the relationships between sites and the presence or otherwise of states on the Khorat plateau" during the 7th to 11th centuries.

-Muang Sema and Muang Fa Daet are notable though for their religious structures, including sema stones at Muang Fa Daet.
+Miriam Stark treats the plateau and the Tonle Sap plain to the south as a single cultural region, on the ground that the archaeological material of the two shows similarities from no later than about 500 BCE.
+What the exchange across the region amounted to is disputed.
+From their work in the upper Mun valley, McNeill and Welch concluded that long-distance trade must have been limited between about 500 BCE and the turn of the era.
+The sites there hold few artefacts that can be traced to anywhere outside the basin.
+Higham and Vincent describe instead a prestige-goods economy, in which elites secured competitive alliances by exchanging goods.
+Stark reports that interpretations vary and prefers neither.